Brazil Showcases Progress in IP Finance at WIPO Event

 BPTO Eases Restrictions on Trademark Registrations Involving Slogans in Brazil

 The Brazilian Patent and Trademark Office (BPTO) has recently adopted a significant shift in its approach to registering trademarks that include slogans or advertising elements.
-Traditionally, the INPI maintained a more restrictive stance, often rejecting applications it deemed purely promotional.
+Traditionally, the BPTO maintained a more restrictive stance, often rejecting applications it deemed purely promotional.
 However, starting in November 2024, the agency began interpreting item VII of Article 124 of the Brazilian Industrial Property Law (LPI) more flexibly, which prohibits the registration of signs used exclusively for advertising purposes.

 This new orientation led to a notable drop in rejections of trademark applications involving slogans.
 Between December 2024 and March 2025, only 182 applications were denied under this rule, compared to 741 rejections in the same period the previous year.
 The change reflects a broader analysis of the sign’s overall distinctiveness, assessing whether the slogan can also function as an identifier of goods or services to consumers.